abdullahkhalid7/InventoryManagementSystem_Cpp/README.txt

+### Inventory Management System

-Welcome to the Cafe Management System, a C++ based software designed for managing cafe operations with ease.
-This project was created as a semester project and includes features like an admin account, a staff account, a list of available stock, a section to place orders for more inventory, and employee data like salary and bonus.
+This is a semester project developed in C++ for managing inventory in a cafe or any other business that requires inventory management.
+The system includes an admin account, a staff account, and a list of available stock.
+The program allows the user to add, update, and delete inventory items, as well as to place orders for more inventory.

-This system is designed to simplify the management of a cafe by providing an intuitive user interface that allows easy navigation and control over the various cafe operations.
-With an admin account, you can access all the features of the system, including managing inventory, adding or removing items, managing staff, and viewing sales reports.

-The staff account, on the other hand, has limited access, allowing only for order taking and processing.
-This ensures that only authorized personnel can access sensitive information.

-The system also includes a section to place orders for more inventory, ensuring that you never run out of stock.
-You can add items to the inventory list, update existing items, and remove items that are no longer available.

-Employee data like salary and bonus can be managed easily within the system, ensuring that your staff is paid on time and that they receive the correct amount of compensation.

-This system is built to run on the latest version of Windows, and you can easily download and run it on the Dev-C++ IDE.
-The code is well-commented and easy to understand, making it easy for you to modify and customize to your specific needs.

-With the Cafe Management System, managing your cafe has never been easier.
-Download the code today and start taking control of your operations!
+It also stores employee data such as salary and bonus.

+This is a terminal-based project and does not require any graphical libraries.
+The program is written to run on Windows 11 and can be compiled and executed using the Dev-C++ IDE.

+The system includes the following functions:
+- Add inventory
+- Update inventory
+- Delete inventory
+- View inventory
+- Place orders for more inventory
+- View employee data

+This project can be extended to include more features such as analytics, customer profiles, loyalty programs, and discounts.

+Contributions and suggestions are welcome!